 As an OnlyFans content creator, you'll want to ask yourself what things you purchased or other expenses to help you create content.
 This will be reported on Schedule C or profits and losses statement.
 The Schedule C will be included on your Form 1040 tax return.
 You will need to pay self-employment tax and income tax on the net income reported on your Schedule C.

-You will be able to deduct business expenses from your earnings and only pay taxes on the remaining amount.
+You will be able to deduct business expenses from your earnings and only pay taxes on the remaining amount (who knows, you could even break even on your 1099 taxes).

 Note: if you want a software to automatically scan your bank/credit card statements and keep track of your expenses for your tax return, try Bonsai Tax.
 Our app literally records potential write-offs to save money at the push of a button.
 Sign up for a 14-day free trial here.